rishavjha62/my-notes/inbox/2025-06-01_docker-course.md

 This caching mechanism helps with saving space and time when you update your application code or build a new container that uses the same base image/steps which is cached.

+Once you build the image from the dockerfile, they are read only and can't be changed unless you create a new build. when a container is created using the image, docker creates a new writable layer on top of the image layers.
+This writable layers is used to store data created by the container such as log files, temp files or files modified by the user.
+The life of this layer ends whenever the contianer is destroyed.